MauroGaravito/indux/README.md

 1. **Admin**
    - Creates projects, manages reusable induction templates, and seeds project modules (blank or cloned from a template).
    - Configures fields, slides, quizzes, and settings.
-   - Assigns managers and workers to each project and oversees reviews.
+   - Assigns managers and workers to each project, controls per-worker module access, deletes unused modules, and oversees reviews.
 2. **Manager**
    - Edits modules while they are in `draft`, `declined`, or `pending`.
    - Sends modules for review and tracks status, but only admins can approve or decline module reviews.
 Pending modules now show a banner when waiting for admin approval.
-   - Approves/declines worker submissions for projects they manage and manages allocated workers from the same dashboard.
+   - Approves/declines worker submissions for projects they manage, manages worker rosters, and can optionally restrict which modules each worker must complete.
 3. **Worker**
    - Sees only assigned projects on the Worker Dashboard.
    - Completes the Induction Wizard (personal data, uploads, slides, quiz, signature).